elsewhat/gtav-mod-scene-director/mod_releases/1.2.1/ReadmeSceneDirector.txt

 Installation: Requires Scripthook V. Copy SceneDirector.asi and scene_director.ini into game directory

 Changelog
+Version 1.2.1
+Bugfix for instructional buttons with new GTA V/Scripthook V version

 Version 1.2
 Context sensitive menu system and HUD.
 No need to remember key combinations any more